py-pdf/pypdf/docs/dev/deprecations.md

 # The Deprecation Process

-PyPDF2 strives to be an excellent library for its current users and for new ones.
+pypdf strives to be an excellent library for its current users and for new ones.
 We are careful with introducing potentially breaking changes, but we will do them if they provide value for the community on the long run.